47 Cool Tie Dye Shirt Patterns

 A spiral design with streaks of different colors radiating from the center, a shirt dyed in this pattern will be ideal for a day out at the beach or a casual day spent with friends.

-This pretty pattern actually reminds of a box of crayons with its random colorful markings.
+This pretty pattern actually reminds me of a box of crayons with its random colorful markings.

 An adorable and easy pattern, this tutorial gives basic instructions for tying a shirt in preparation for dyeing it is mild pastel shades.
 So those of you looking to learn the method will find this one useful.

 How about making a couple of matching tie-dyed shirts for your kids?
-You may even consider going the whole way and create a matching set for the whole family.
+You may even consider going the whole way and creating a matching set for the whole family.